alperuzun/THRESHOLD/README.md

 LINK

-Once you have downloaded this folder, open the entire folder in a VScode IDE.
+Once you have downloaded this folder, open the entire folder in a `VScode IDE`.
 When ready, simply

 ## Getting Started

 ### File Format
-The inputed txt file must be formatted as such:
+The inputted `.txt` file must be formatted as such:

 ```
 Hugo_Symbol     Entrez_Gene_Id      {Patient1ID}    {Patient2ID}...
    ...               ...              zscores...       zscores...
    ...               ...              zscores...       zscores...
 ```

-*The Entrez_Gene_Id column is never actually used; it is a placeholder.
+* The Entrez_Gene_Id column is never actually used; it is a placeholder.
 As long as there is a space between the Hugo_Symbol and {Patient1ID} column it will run.

-*Note the first heading MUST be called Hugo_Symbol
+* Note the first heading MUST be called Hugo_Symbol

-*The columns must be separated by a tab `'\t'`
+* The columns must be separated by a tab `'\t'`

 ## Navigation